 Additional exclusion criteria for the water intake intervention

-1. Recent history of dysnatraemia (outpatient plasma sodium < 135 mmol/L or >
+1. Recent history of severe hyponatremia (outpatient plasma sodium < 130 mmol/L in the last 6 months)

-3. Use of lithium, vasopressin analoga, vasopressin antagonists,
+4. Use of lithium, vasopressin analoga, vasopressin antagonists, oral or intravenous glucocorticoids, thiazide diuretics.

 Design